offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    Another idea is to take the generated tree and convert it back into distance matrix.
 If the data isn't junk, the distance metric isn't junk, and the data is clusterable on that distance metric, the generated distance matrix should match closely to the input distance metric.
 The tool can warn the user if it doesn't.

  * Soft hierarchial clustering - Build out a neighbour joining phylogeny tree.
 Each internal node is a cluster.
 The distance between that internal node to all leaf nodes can be used to define the probability that the leaf node belongs to that cluster?
 This makes sense because neighbour joining phylogeny produces unrooted trees (simple trees).
-If it were a rooted tree, you could say that internal node X leaf nodes A, B, and C -- meaning that A, B and C are member_NORMs of cluster X. But, because it's unrooted, technically any leaf node in the graph could be a member_NORM of cluster X.
+If it were a rooted tree, you could say that internal node X leaf nodes A, B, and C -- meaning that A, B and C are member_CLUSTERs of cluster X. But, because it's unrooted, technically any leaf node in the graph could be a member_CLUSTER of cluster X.

    This relates to the idea above (hierarchial clustering explorer) -- You can identify "interesting clusters" using this (e.g. a small group tightly clustered together) and return it to the user for inspection.